-IMRT is an advanced form of 3D therapy.
-It uses a computer-driven machine that actually moves around the patient as it delivers radiation.
-In addition to shaping the beams and aiming them at the prostate from several angles, the intensity (strength) of the beams can be adjusted to minimize the dose reaching the most sensitive normal tissues.
-This lets doctors deliver an even higher dose to the cancer areas.
-Many major hospitals and cancer centers now routinely use IMRT.
+IMRT, an advanced form of 3D therapy, is the most common type of EBRT for prostate cancer.
+It uses a computer-driven machine that moves around the patient as it delivers radiation.
+Along with shaping the beams and aiming them at the prostate from several angles, the intensity (strength) of the beams can be adjusted to limit the doses reaching nearby normal tissues.
+This lets doctors deliver an even higher dose to the cancer.

-A variation of IMRT is called volumetric modulated arc therapy.
-It uses a machine that delivers the radiation quickly as it rotates once around the body.
+A variation of IMRT is called volumetric modulated arc therapy (VMAT).
+It uses a machine that delivers radiation quickly as it rotates once around the body.
 This allows each treatment to be given over just a few minutes.
 Although this can be more convenient for the patient, it hasn’t yet been shown to be more effective than regular IMRT.

 Possible side effects of EBRT

-Bladder problems: You might need to urinate more often, have a burning sensation while you urinate, and/or find blood in your urine.
-Bladder problems usually improve over time, but in some men they never go away.
-About 1 man out of 3 continues to need to urinate more often.
+Urinary problems: Radiation can irritate the bladder and lead to a condition called radiation cystitis.
+You might need to urinate more often, have a burning sensation while you urinate, and/or find blood in your urine.
+Urinary problems usually improve over time, but in some men they never go away.

 Erection problems, including impotence: After a few years, the impotence rate after radiation is about the same as that after surgery.
-It usually does not occur right after radiation therapy but slowly develops over a year or more.
+Problems with erections usually do not occur right after radiation therapy but slowly develop over a year or more.
 This is different from surgery, where impotence occurs immediately and may improve over time.

-Feeling tired: Radiation therapy may cause fatigue that may not go away until a few months after treatment stops.
+Feeling tired: Radiation therapy can cause fatigue that might not go away until a few weeks or months after treatment stops.